Mastering the UCAT Exam - Top Tip: The Secret Strategy of Reflective Practice

 How might you change your practice for the next question that you do?

-Reflective practice also aids in identifying patterns β you can pinpoint the types of questions you often get wrong or take longer to solve, which sections you're stronger at and which ones need more work.
-Consequently, this leads to more focused and effective study sessions, in all five sections of the UCAT,
+Reflective practice also aids in identifying patterns – you can pinpoint the types of questions you often get wrong or take longer to solve, which sections you're stronger at and which ones need more work.
+Consequently, this leads to more focused and effective study sessions, across all four scored sections of the UCAT — Verbal Reasoning, Decision Making, Quantitative Reasoning and Situational Judgement.

 How to Use Reflective Practice For UCAT Preparation - A Step-By-Step Approach